JavierLaz/PracticalworkII/README.md

 ## Stages of development

-### Dividing the page
+### Page division
 The division of the page was simple compared to the rest as it only needed to have a few titles on the body template.
 ### Information
-The information exposed in the page is recovered from two main sources, the sutdy plan of fundamentals of computer engineering and the personal experience from partaking on the subject.
+The information exposed in the page is recovered from two main sources, the study plan of fundamentals of computer engineering and the personal experience from partaking on the subject.

+## Problems
+There were no noticeable difficulties.

+# Topic.html push

+## Stages of development

+### Page division
+The division of the page was simple.Created a .topic-content
+### Information
+The information exposed in the page is recovered from resources like https://d2l.ai/ https://www.geeksforgeeks.org/ https://www.w3schools.com/
 ## Problems
 There were no noticeable difficulties.